How Weave’s Phone System Solves Small Business Problems

 In today’s marketplace, small businesses face numerous challenges.
 These challenges include problems as wide-ranging as client dependence, founder dependence, constant fatigue, money management, and the age-old issue of quality versus growth.
 Factor in the difficulty of surviving in an economy full of well-established companies and multinational corporations and it’s no wonder so many small businesses go under within the first few years of their existence.

 Communication is one of the biggest and most overlooked challenges facing small businesses.
-Especially in the healthcare field, having a unified communications system can be a primary influence in determining whether a business fails or flourishes.
-For small medical, dental, and optometry practices, communication needs to be unified, data-driven, automated, efficient, and user-friendly for a business to really thrive in the modern world.
+Having a robust communication system can be a primary influence in determining whether a business fails or flourishes.
+For small businesses communication needs to be unified, data-driven, automated, efficient, and user-friendly for a business to really thrive in the modern world.

-Patients, employees, and owners are all affected by ineffective communication systems.
-Bad communication creates tension between patients and employees, builds resentment between employees and business owners, and generates distrust between patients and owners.
+Customers, employees, and owners are all affected by ineffective communication systems.
+Bad communication creates tension between customers and employees, builds resentment between employees and business owners, and generates distrust between customers and owners.
 Many of these problems can be resolved by installing the right communication system.

 Common Small Business Problems